This post was last updated on November 9th, 2017 at 06:06 pm

 Allow to heat for another minute or two being careful not to let the milk overheat.
 Continue to stir.

-Turn off heat, cover, and allow the mixture to sit for ten minutes or so to improve the infusion.
+Turn off heat, cover, and allow the golden milk mixture to sit for ten minutes or so to improve the infusion.

-Strain the milk through a strainer if you have used fresh ingredients.
+Strain the golden milk through a strainer if you have used fresh ingredients.

 Bush, J.A., Cheung, K.J.Jr. and Li, G. (2001) Curcumin induces apoptosis in human melanoma cells through a Fas receptor/caspase-8 pathway independent of p53.
 Exp Cell Res 271(2), 305-314